igrafx/miningkafka/howto.md

 cd docker-compose/
 make liveconnect-down
 ```
-### Recommended Connectors

-Below are the installation commands for the recommended connectors:

-- **[File System Source Connector](https://www.confluent.io/hub/jcustenborder/kafka-connect-spooldir)**: For loading files in formats such as CSV, JSON, etc.
-    ```bash
-    docker-compose exec connect confluent-hub install --component-dir /connect-plugins/ --verbose jcustenborder/kafka-connect-spooldir:2.0.65
-    ```

-- **[JDBC Connector (Source and Sink)](https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc)**: For connecting to JDBC-compatible databases.
-    ```bash
-    docker-compose exec connect confluent-hub install --component-dir /connect-plugins/ --verbose confluentinc/kafka-connect-jdbc:10.8.0
-    ```

-- **[iGrafx Sink Connector](#igrafx-aggregation-main-aggregation-and-igrafx-sink-connector)**: For sending data from Kafka topics to an iGrafx project.

-  You have two options to install the iGrafx Sink connector:
-  1. **Build the Connector Jar**: Follow the instructions in the [iGrafx Connectors section](#compilation-and-deployment-on-liveconnect) to build the connector JAR.
-  2. **Retrieve the Connector Jar from the pipeline**

-> Note that you may also download the iGrafx UDFs by following [similar commands](#igrafx-udfs)

 ### Installing New Connectors

 To add a Kafka connector, place it in the `docker-compose/connect-plugins/` directory, as referenced by the `CONNECT_PLUGIN_PATH` variable in the `docker-compose.yml`.